-Tackling climate change runs through many areas in the report but particularly through the economic strategy, public health initiatives ie active travel and the wider well Doncaster and Get Doncaster Moving workstreams.
+Tackling climate change runs through many areas in the report but particularly through the economic strategy, public health initiatives is active travel and the wider well Doncaster and Get Doncaster Moving workstreams.

+Developing the skills

+- 5 to thrive in life and in

+work

-Comments: Developing life and work skills is evident in many of the work streams and particularly with young people in the starting well section but also through the economic strategy, the compassionate approach and Well Doncaster elements of the report.
-Making Doncaster the best place to do business and create good jobs Comments: There are specific sections in the report which reference opportunities for business growth and creating jobs in particular the economic strategy and the Well Doncaster Community wealth builder elements.
-Building opportunities healthier, happier and longer lives for all Comments: The whole of the board's work is essentially about building opportunities for a healthier and happier population with wellbeing at its heart.
+Developing life and work skills is evident in many of the work streams and particularly with young people in the starting well section but also through the economic strategy, the compassionate approach and Well Doncaster elements of the report.

+Making Doncaster the best place to do business and create good jobs

+There are specific sections in the report which reference opportunities for business growth and creating jobs in particular the economic strategy and the Well Doncaster Community wealth builder elements.

+The whole of the board's work is essentially about building opportunities for a healthier and happier population with wellbeing at its heart.
 Most of the work streams contained in this report are working towards this objective and is the ethos of the Health and Wellbeing board.

+С reating safer,

+tronger,

+́ g reener and cleaner

+C ommunities where

+e veryone belongs

-Creating safer, stronger, greener and cleaner communities where everyone belongs Comments: This is evident across many areas including Get Doncaster Moving and public health/active travel work streams.
-Nurturing a child and family-friendly borough Comments: The starting well section of the report provides examples of a family friendly borough and some great work undertaken by young people particularly in the children and young people's mental health strategy workstream.
-Building Transport and digital connections fit for the future
+This is evident across many areas including Get Doncaster Moving and public health/active travel work streams.

+Nurturing a child and family-friendly borough ✓ --- --- -- -- --

+The starting well section of the report provides examples of a family friendly borough and some great work undertaken by young people particularly in the children and young people's mental health strategy workstream.

+Building Transport connections fit for the